Last Updated on July 31, 2019

 - Bring it to a boil, then reduce heat.

 - Cover and simmer for 10 minutes over medium heat.

 - Add coconut milk.

-- Taste with salt.
+- Taste with salt and pepper.

 - Serve immediately.